blenderous/xamtac-dashboard/README.md

 ## Known issues

-- The code for barchart with drilldown capability ignores type safety by using the `any` type.
+- The code for barchart with drilldown capability ignores type safety by using the `any` type at many places.
 - The graphs are not responsive if the width of the screen is less than 768px.